timotdsantos/CarND-Advanced-Lane-Lines/README.md

 ``EWMA(t)=λY(t)+(1−λ)EWMA(t−1) ; λ=0.7 ; for t=1,2,…,n ``

+- Some erratic behavior that happens when there's noise was solved when I changed the size of the polygon to a bigger one.
+By doing this, there's more pixels from the line that gets detected, hence, less likely that the adjacent objects get detected when sliding window histogram is calculated.

 Other possible improvements:
 - we could use a feedback loop or look into control theory to prevent erratic lane fitting output